ialbert/plac/doc/plac_core.rst

   your own annotation objects (again, see the section :ref:`Implementing subcommand`_) may mitigate the need for custom actions.

-On the plus side, plac_ can leverage directly on a number of argparse_ features.
+On the plus side, plac_ can directly leverage a number of argparse_ features.

 For instance, you can use argparse.FileType_ directly.
 Moreover, it is possible to pass options to the underlying